15 Best Things to Do in Whitby, North Yorkshire + Map

 Located in the beautiful Pannett Park, the Whitby Museum showcases the town’s rich history and geology.
 From ancient Ammonoid fossils to hand-carved jet jewellery – this museum is home to over 90,000 artefacts.

 Wander around the exhibits to find an array of artefacts from social and natural history.
 They also have a great collection of paintings and photographs capturing the beauty of Whitby.
-Also, learn the riveting tales of the gruesome Hand of Glory, a preserved hand said to have belonged to a hanged criminal.

 Plus, they house various artefacts and exhibits related to the life and voyages of Captain Cook.